1sythe/Password-Generator/README.md

 # PasswordGenerator
-Generate a random password using a beautiful UI
+Generate a random password using a UI

 ----------------------------------------